Is Divorce a Sin? What the Bible Really Says About Divorce

 “And I say to you: whoever divorces his wife, except for sexual immorality, and marries another, commits adultery.”– Matthew 19:9 (ESV)

 Jesus raises the bar to guard covenant faithfulness and to shield vulnerable spouses from being cast aside.
-This is a call to fidelity, not a weapon for shame.
+This is a call to fidelity.

 Concession in a broken world: